PocketGamer.biz is now regularly rounding up the most interesting games that are currently in soft launch.

 Developer: Atari Where: Australia, Canada, Lithuania Platforms: Android, iOS Live since: 13 February 2017 Updates: (17), last 30 August 2017

 Taking a more liberal approach to the Clash Royale clone trend currently happening, Atari's Goon Squad looks very similar to its source material with a few key differences.

 There's still two lanes, and there's still card-based battles and MOBA stylings to contend with, but this time you'll be collecting a squad of gangsters duking it out to score a huge cash reward.

 There's also co-op and four-player deathmatches available, so you'll never be short of a few people to beat up with your goons.

 And of course, there'll be clans to create, new levels to unlock as you level up, and a whole heap of cards to shuffle through to build up your gang of mobsters.

-Not content with one game in soft launch, Hothead is also working on a tactical multiplayer shooter called Gun Rise.
+Not content with one game in soft launch, Hothead is also working on a tactical multiplayer shooter called Hero Hunters(formerly Gun Rise).